jekor/fsrest/README.markdown

  2. Next, we use `find` to find the highest comment number already in the directory (the current working directory is the directory that the resource is being POSTed to).
  3. The next line sets `new` to 1 greater than `largest`.
 If largest was empty (because there were no existing comments) it sets it to `1`.
  4. Once we know the new comment number, we create it with `mkdir`.
- 5. Finally, we store the body of the POST request into a file with the POSTed representation. fsrest sets the variable `FSREST_CONTENT_TYPE` to the POSTed content type with slashes converted to dots.
-It also sets the variable `CONTENT_TYPE` to the unstranslated content type in case you need it.
+ 5. Finally, we store the body of the POST request into a file with the POSTed representation.
  6. We set the `POST` script to executable.
 If it's not executable, fsrest will not use it and will respond to `POST` requests with `405 Method Not Allowed`.

 ```